Measuring Stochastic Rationality: Pairwise Choice Situations

-for any $\mathbb{P}\in $ \textsf{\textbf{scf}}$_{2}(X)$.
-Apparently, the difference between maximal rationality and moderate s-transitivity is really minor in the case of pairwise choice situations.
+for every $\mathbb{P}\in $ \textsf{\textbf{scf}}$_{\mathfrak{X}_{2}}(X)$.
+This shows that the difference between maximal rationality and moderate s-transitivity is really minor in the case of pairwise choice situations.
 The following is an immediate application of this observation.